Live in Dementia Care

 In more advanced dementia, wandering can be a problem.
 People may leave the house because they’re confused, lonely or seeking a place or person from their past.
 When someone’s function and awareness is impaired, wandering could put their wellbeing and their life at risk and it can be a frightening and frustrating problem for family and friends.

-A dementia carer can share the burden and ease the family stress.
-They can keep a watchful eye, attend to their needs so they’re less likely to wander, and suggest simple strategies to make the home safer.
+Live in care for dementia can share the burden and ease the family stress.
+A dementia carer can keep a watchful eye, attend to their needs so they’re less likely to wander, and suggest simple strategies to make the home safer.

 Behavioural disturbance in dementia